stigsfoot/personal-website/content/blog/ar-future-history.md

 Blending this physical and digital with AR is a powerful use case for businesses like add context to places and things.

 See this demo I made for Carfax.
+The AR use-case is simple, sells used cars online only and #ARCore #AugmentedImages extends a 2D website into an immersive experience before you commit to buy.
 {{< youtube PTJEgShFmGA >}}
 _Used car sales AR use case_